JohnS8631/projectdiary/README.md

 # projectdiary
-This deals with a secret diary project
+This code is for a MySQL project called Secret Diary Project from the Udemy course The Complete Web Developer 2.